The Purpose of a Meeting Agenda: Productivity and Efficiency

 When turnout is low, and participants’ contributions are non-inspiring, a meeting achieves little.

 Engagement and participation are key determinants of a meeting's success.
 This stems from the fact that for a meeting to be effective, communication in a meeting should always be bidirectional.
-And, a well-crafted meeting agenda serves the purpose of ensuring maximal employee engagement and participation in meetings.
+A well-crafted meeting agenda serves the purpose of ensuring maximal employee engagement and participation in meetings.

 Ideally, proper communication, including giving employees sufficient heads-up before a meeting, gives them a clear picture, allowing them to naturally work towards showing up prepared.